Google Ads Conversions Not Tracking? (Fix Consent & Tracking Issues Fast)

 Google tags load immediately, before users grant consent.
 Requests get blocked or downgraded, and conversion signals never reach Google.

-Learn more →2.
+Learn why tracking fires before consent (this breaks conversions) →2.
 Consent State Never Updates

 Users click “Accept,” but Consent Mode is never updated.
 Google continues to treat users as non-consented, blocking modeling and conversions.

-Learn more →3.
+Check if your consent state is not updating →3.
 Consent Mode v2 Is Missing or Misconfigured

 Consent Mode v2 is required for proper conversion modeling and is strongly recommended for modern Google Ads setups.
 Many sites think they have it, but key parameters are missing or loaded too late.

-Learn more →4.
+Check your Consent Mode v2 setup →4.
 Conversions Fire, But Aren’t Attributed

 Forms submit, purchases complete, but conversions fire before consent or without proper linkage - so Google Ads may not credit the campaign.

-Learn more →How Conversion Tracking Actually Breaks (Step-by-Step)
+See why conversions fire but aren't attributed →How Conversion Tracking Actually Breaks (Step-by-Step)

 Most conversion issues are not caused by missing tags, but by the sequence of events between page load, consent, and conversion firing.
 This is the simplified flow Google Ads expects - and where things usually fail.